billforsternz/winged-spider/example/input/Experiments.md

 will not only create generated-plan.txt it will copy it to plan.txt to give you a starting point.
 As we have found, the main thing, perhaps the only thing, wrong with the auto generated plan.txt will be that the pages will probably not be in the best or even a sensible order.

+(Extra for experts - the plan.txt format uses the Unix convention of '/' rather than the Windows convention of '&#x5c;' even in the Windows version.
+This made it easier to port from the original Windows implementation to Unix.
+Windows accepts '/' as an alternative to '&#x5c;', but Unix [eg Linux, macOS] does not tolerate '&#x5c;' at all!)

 ## Other possible experiments